Indoor professional sports under the shadow of the coronavirus: A rollercoaster of emotions | DW | 20.10.2020

 But the recent sharp rise in the number of new coronavirus cases in Germany is making discussions with the politicians increasingly difficult.

-"I haven't heard a single a politician say that the hygiene concepts are bad, and that visiting our arena would amount to a super-spreader event," the 46-year-old says.
+"I haven't heard a single a politician say that the hygiene concepts are bad, and that visiting our arena would amount to a superspreader event," the 46-year-old said.

-Walter says the atmosphere at the club amounts to something of an emotional "rollercoaster ride," but nobody is ready to throw in the towel.
+Walter said the atmosphere at the club amounted to something of an emotional "roller-coaster ride," but nobody is ready to throw in the towel.

-"Anyone who works in ice hockey, whether as a player or (other) employee, has the fighting spirit in their DNA and can defy all resistance, both on and off the ice," Walter says.
+"Anyone who works in ice hockey, whether as a player or (other) employee, has the fighting spirit in their DNA and can defy all resistance, both on and off the ice," Walter said.

 It's something German ice hockey fans, and the German hockey community, couldn't have imagined just five years ago.
 The best hockey player in the world, at least for now, is a German, writes DW's Chuck Penfold.